 The Phoenix Force serves this purpose for X-Men.
 Being the force of all sentient life in the Multiverse, it is basically an avatar of God.
 It has a complicated relationship with the X-Men through Jean Grey.

 Promethea has the frame of a superhero story but most of it is rooted in the exploration of symbolism.
 The protagonist spends many, many issues traveling through the Sefirot and the Tarot cards on a spiritual journey.

-The Star Trek film Star Trek V played with this trope.
+Star Trek V: The Final Frontier played with this trope.
 At first, it seems to be veering towards Going Cosmic with the Enterprise being directed towards a voyage into the heart of the Galaxy to find God.
-At the climax 'God' was an imposter — just an alien wanting a lift on the Enterprise
+At the climax 'God' was an imposter — just an alien wanting a lift on the Enterprise.

 The Chronicles of Narnia were always a Christian allegory, but the "allegory" part got lost somewhere along the way, with the final book being pretty much a direct stand-in for Revelation.

-Something similar happens in the pro-atheist His Dark Materials trilogy, a counterpoint to Narnia.
+Something similar happens in His Dark Materials, a counterpoint to Narnia.
 The Golden Compass is a fantasy-adventure story with an evil church as the bad guys.
-The following books in the His Dark Materials trilogy go cosmic by extending across various universes including Heaven and the Underworld and the Big Bad being God (or an angel claiming to be God; still, it gets very theological and unsubtle).
+The following books in the trilogy go cosmic by extending across various universes including Heaven and the Underworld and the Big Bad being God (or an angel claiming to be God; still, it gets very theological and unsubtle).

 Joe Haldeman's classic The Forever War is a science-fiction allegory for the Vietnam War that uses relativistic "time travel" to great dramatic effect.
 The sequel, Forever Free, involves discovering the true purpose of life in the Milky Way and meeting (essentially) God.